ryan-c-hernandez/IaCTesting/IST_REVIEWS.md

 Line 9; remove "."
 After the footnote.
 Line 18; "necessitates" -> "necessitate"

 I will be looking forward to reading a full extended version of this paper.

+This is an example edit by RYAN